Hieromon/AutoConnect/mkdocs/basicusage.md

 [None](api.md#constructors) | AutoConnect menu not available.<br>To use AutoConnect menu, need [AutoConnect::handleRequest()](api.md#handlerequest).<br>also to use ESP8266WebServer/WebServer natively, need [AutoConnect::host()](api.md#host). | AutoConnect menu available.<br>To use ESP8266WebServer/WebServer natively, need [AutoConnect::host()](api.md#host).
 [Reference to ESP8266WebServer/WebServer](api.md#withparameter) | AutoConnect menu not available.<br>To use AutoConnect menu, need [AutoConnect::handleRequest()](api.md#handlerequest). | AutoConnect menu available.

-- **By declaration for the AutoConnect variable with no parameter**: The ESP8266WebServer/WebServer instance is hosted by AutoConnect automatically then the sketches use [*AutoConnect::host*](api.md#host) as API to get it after [*AutoConnect::begin*](api.md#begin) performed.
+- **By declaration for the AutoConnect variable with no parameter**: The ESP8266WebServer/WebServer instance is hosted by AutoConnect automatically then the Sketches use [*AutoConnect::host*](api.md#host) as API to get it after [*AutoConnect::begin*](api.md#begin) performed.

-- **By declaration for the AutoConnect variable with the reference of ESP8266WebServer/WebServer**: AutoConnect will use it.
-The sketch can use it is too.
+- **By declaration for the AutoConnect variable with the reference of ESP8266WebServer/WebServer**: AutoConnect will use it. the Sketch can use it is too.

 - **In use ESP8266WebServer::handleClient()/WebServer::handleClient()**: AutoConnect menu can be dispatched but not works normally.
 It is necessary to call [*AutoConnect::handleRequest*](api.md#void-handlerequest) after *ESP8255WebServer::handleClient*/*WebServer::handleClient* invoking.